To create a new promotion, click the “New Promotion” button.

 You can apply the User rule type to restrict a promotion to only selected customers.
 To create this type of rule, select “User” from the “Add Rule of Type” drop-down menu and click “Add”.
 Start typing in the name or email address of the user(s) you want to offer this promotion to.
 As the correct users are displayed, click them to add them to the list.
 Once complete, click “Update”.

 Select “First order” from the “Add Rule of Type” drop-down menu and click “Add” then “Update” to add a rule of this type to your promotion.
-This rule will restrict the promotion to only those customers ordering from you for the first time.
+This rule will restrict the promotion to customers who are ordering from you for the first time.

 Add a rule of this type to restrict the promotion only to logged-in users.
 Select “User Logged In” from the “Add Rule of Type” drop-down list, click “Add”, then click “Update”.